sensu/sensu-docs/content/sensu-go/5.16/api/events.md

 #### EXAMPLE {#eventsentitycheck-post-example}

 In the following example, an HTTP POST request is submitted to the `/events/:entity/:check` API to create an event for the `server1` entity and the `server-health` check and process it using the `slack` event handler.
-The event includes a status code of `1`, indicating a warning, and an output message of "Server error".
+The event includes a status code of `1`, indicating a warning, and an output message of `Server error`.

 {{< highlight shell >}}
 curl -X POST \